Mostar: Austrian and Yugoslav period

 After World War II, Mostar developed industries producing plastics, tobacco, bauxite, wine, aircraft and aluminium.
 Several dams (Grabovica, Salakovac, Mostar) were built in the region to harness the hydroelectric power of the Neretva.
 The city was a major industrial and tourist center and prospered economically during the time of the Socialist Federal Republic of Yugoslavia.

 When the German and Italian Zones of Influence were revised on 24 June 1942, Mostar fell in Zone II, administered civilly by Croatia but militarily by Italy.
 The boundary with Zone III was on Prenj.

-Between 1948 and 1974 the industrial base was expanded with construction of a metal-working factory, cotton textile mills, and an aluminum plant.
-Skilled workers, both men and women, entered the work force and the social and demographic profile of the city was broadened dramatically; between 1945 and 1980, Mostar's population grew from 18,000 to 100,000.
+Between 1948 and 1974, the industrial base was expanded with the construction of a metal-working factory, cotton textile mills, and an aluminum plant.
+Skilled workers, both men and women, entered the work force, and the social and demographic profile of the city was broadened dramatically; between 1945 and 1980, Mostar's population grew from 18,000 to 100,000.

 Because Mostar's eastern bank was burdened by inadequate infrastructure, the city expanded on the western bank with the construction of large residential blocks.
-Local architects favored an austere modernist aesthetic, prefabrication and repetitive modules.
+Local architects favored an austere modernist aesthetic, prefabrication, and repetitive modules.
 Commercial buildings in the functionalist style appeared on the historic eastern side of the city as well, replacing more intimate timber constructions that had survived since Ottoman times.
 In the 1970s and 1980s, a healthy local economy fueled by foreign investment spurred recognition and conservation of the city's cultural heritage.
 An economically sustainable plan to preserve the old town of Mostar was implemented by the municipality, which drew thousands of tourists from the Adriatic coast and invigorated the economy of the city.
 The results of this ten-year project earned Mostar an Aga Khan Award for Architecture in 1986.

 According to the 1991 census, Mostar had 127,000 inhabitants with roughly an equal number of Bosniaks (34.6%) and Croats (34%), 18.8% Serbs, and 13.6% of those who declared themselves Yugoslavs or Others.